Khe Sanh

-Khe Sanh (/vi/) is the district capital of Hướng Hoá District, Quảng Trị Province, Vietnam, located 63 km west of Đông Hà.
+Khe Sanh (/vi/) is the commune of Quảng Trị Province, Vietnam, located 63 km west of Đông Hà.

 During the Vietnam War, the Khe Sanh Combat Base was located to the north of the city.
 The Battle of Khe Sanh took place there.
-The Khe Sanh Combat Base is a museum where relics of the war are exhibited.
+The former airstrip is now an open-air museum where relics of the war are exhibited.
 Most of the former base is now overgrown by wilderness or coffee and banana plants.